Graham Brown Martin

 Graham Brown-Martin then went on to form Electronic Sound & Pictures (ESP), building bridges between educational and entertainment software.
 An acquisition by Virgin Interactive Entertainment oriented the company towards the entertainment industry.
 Utilizing technologies developed at Next, ESP was renamed EXP and re-launched as the world’s first interactive music label working with artists as diverse as Peter Gabriel, Nine Inch Nails, The Orb, The Grid, The Shamen and Depeche Mode.

 After Virgin Interactive was sold to Viacom Graham Brown-Martin left to form an art/technology unit with Buggy G Riphead, visual collaborator with the Future Sound of London.
-During this period Buggy and Graham Brown-Martin directed several music videos and short films, and designed the ship’s computer for the New Line Cinema feature film “Lost In Space”.
+During this period Buggy and Graham Brown-Martin directed several music videos and short films, and designed the ship’s computer for the New Line Cinema feature film “”.

 Graham Brown-Martin then took the helm of Digital Arts, a Soho-based animation company and during the dot-com boom period took the company from 5 to 125 people providing television to Internet based projects for clients such as Volkswagon, Swiss Re, Virgin and EMI.
 The company also acted as business incubator and developed a new online brand called Ammo City, which at the time was one of the most successful alternative news and entertainment networks.